giantswarm/docs/sources/installation/gettingstarted2.md

 ## Create and push own images

-Giant Swarm uses Docker images from the public Docker registry and the private Giant Swarm registry.
+Giant Swarm uses Docker images from public registries and the private Giant Swarm registry.
 See the [registry reference](/reference/registry.md) for more information.

 For using Giant Swarms private registry login with Docker:
 ```